Defibrilator/smartssd-setup/README.md

 # SmartSSD Setup

 This repository contains all links, packages and information needed to setup a Xilinx SmartSSD and use the XSS library to run an AES-XTS encryption/decryption kernel on it.
+You can find benchmarks done on the card [here](https://github.com/Defibrilator/smartssd-benchmarks).

 The setup flow is :
 1. [Setup the Card](setup-guides/setup_card.md)